Universality of SIS epidemics starting from small initial conditions: Introduction

 A common way to mitigate the problem of dimensionality is to apply mean field approximations at several scales (and levels of accuracy).
 Examples from less to more detailed methods are: the Homogenous Mean Field Approximation (HMFA), where it is assumed that the population is well mixed \cite{kurtz70}, the Inhomogenous Mean Field Approximation (IMFA), which keeps track of the degree distribution and assumes individuals are statistically equivalent in the same degree class \cite{vesp} and the N-intertwined Mean Field Approximation (NIMFA) which treats the population at the level of individuals keeping the full contact network and only neglecting dynamical correlations between individuals \cite{NIMFA2011}.
 One may also apply so-called metapopulation models where people are grouped into smaller communities -- cities, regions etc. \cite{SIS_metapopulation}.

 These mean-field models yield ODE systems where each equation describes the evolution of one smaller community or individual.
 For example, in the HMFA case, only one equation is needed, while NIMFA works with $n$ equations, which is still much less than the $2^n$ equations needed for the exact stochastic process.
-In this work, we utilize a recent graphon-based approach resulting in a PDE \cite{graphonSISnoise, graphonSIScontrol} which enables studying continuous populations among with all the previously mentioned mean-field approximations.
+In this work, we utilize a recent graphon-based approach resulting in a PDE \cite{graphonSISnoise, graphonSIScontrol} which enables studying continuous populations together with all the previously mentioned mean-field approximations.

 We start from the observation that real world pandemics usually start from only a few infected individuals, motivating the study of solutions from small but non-zero initial conditions.
-Clearly, there are some discrepancies between such curves as an epidemics starting from infection ratio $1 \%$ needs less time to saturate than an epidemics starting from $0.01 \%$, resulting in a delay.
-However, after accounting for this time translation, it turns out that these curves are remarkable close to each other regardless of how the initial infections are distributed.
+Clearly, there are some discrepancies between such curves as an epidemic starting from infection ratio $1 \%$ needs less time to saturate than an epidemic starting from $0.01 \%$, resulting in a delay.
+However, after accounting for this time translation, it turns out that these curves are remarkably close to each other regardless of the initial distribution of infections.
 We dub this phenomenon the Universality of Small Initial Conditions (USIC).

 Based on USIC, one can also expect a certain limit object to arise.
 At time $t=0$ set the ratio to be an arbitrary value between $0$ and equilibrium prevalence, say, $10 \%$.
-If the initial infection is small, it should originate from a far away past time, hence, in the limit there is an epidemic curve starting from the infinite past from infinitesimal amount of infections.
-We call such limit the \emph{nontrivial eternal solution} as it is defined for all past future values as well.
+If the initial infection is small, it should originate from a large negative $t<0$ value, hence, in the limit there is an epidemic curve starting from the infinite past from infinitesimal amount of infections.
+We call such limit the \emph{nontrivial eternal solution} --which is unique up to time translation -- as it is defined for all past future values as well.